pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/replace-type-code-with-class.md

 ```

-#|en| It is now time to replace all type code values with calls to the corresponding static methods of the <i>type class</i>.
+#|en| It is now time to replace all type code values with calls to the corresponding static methods of the *type class* .

-#|en| First replace the values of all constants with calls to the corresponding methods of the <code>BloodGroup</code> class.
+#|en| First replace the values of all constants with calls to the corresponding methods of the `BloodGroup` class.

 Select "public static final int O = |||0|||;"